Transcription of the video above

 When you aim a directional microphone, you are aiming the null.
 In this case, somewhere around here.
 You’re aiming it away from something you don’t want to pick up.

-Try thinking of microphones in terms of the negative space, and if someone who belongs in our hardware and recording primer… Sure, I’m supposed to.
+Try thinking of microphones in terms of the negative space.